ingrideliasson/PlanIt/README.md

 # Plan It

 Welcome to [Plan It](https://planit-z230.onrender.com/login)!
 This is a Trello-inspired web application that can be used for task management and issue tracking.
+It features full CRUD, full authentication/authorization, a colorful UI, and a Kanban view with smooth drag-and-dropping.

 ## Built with
 - ASP.NET Core WebAPI
 - SQLite
 - Entity Framework
-- React
+- React (Javascript)
 - Tailwind CSS

 ## Getting started